 CRRJ maintains the most comprehensive archive on racial homicides in the country, comprising records of federal, state and local law enforcement, civil rights groups, and state and federal courts, images and recorded histories.
 Each year we partner with archival and media experts to preserve our growing collection and render it accessible to researchers and the general public.

-In 2021, CRRJ expanded its case investigations and prepared for the release of the Burnham-Nobles Archive in 2022.
+In 2022, CRRJ expanded its case investigations and launched the Burnham-Nobles Digital Archive.